yangchenfunstatistics/yangchen.github.io/_pages/committee.md

 ## Physics and Enginnering Fields

 * Weihao Liu, Ph.D. student in Climate and Space Sciences and Engineering.
 Role: Cognate.

+* Zeyu Sun, Ph.D. in Electrical Engineering and Computer Sciences, 2024.
+Dissertation Title: Towards Calibrated, Sharp, and Interpretable Probabilistic Prediction.

-* Matthew-Remy Aguirre, Ph.D. in Industrial and Operations Engineering.
-Dissertation Title: NA.
+* Matthew-Remy Aguirre, Ph.D. in Industrial and Operations Engineering, 2023.
+Dissertation Title: Data Analytics of Human Behaviors with Applications.
 Role: Cognate.

-* Zeyu Sun, Ph.D. candidate in Electrical Engineering and Computer Sciences.

 * Spiridon Kasapis, Ph.D. in Naval Architecture and Marine Engineering, 2023.
 Dissertation title: Processing Image Data from Unstructured Environments.
 Role: Cognate.

 * Prachi Atmassidha, Ph.D. in Physics, 2023.
 Dissertation Title: First measurements of the Radiation Amplitude Zero effect and of the diboson longitudinal-longitudinal interactions in High pT region using W ±Z production with the ATLAS detector.
 Role: Cognate.